malikbou/malikbou/README.md

 ## Hi there 👋
-I'm Malik - a generalist exploring AI, data, and real-world problems.

-- 🧠 **Interests**: AI, fast MVPs, building things that work, and solving hard problems
+I'm Malik, a Product Manager focused on applied AI, prototyping, and building systems that solve real problems.
+I work at the intersection of product and engineering, shipping fast and learning through iteration.

+- 📍 Based in London
-- 🔭 **Currently**: MSc in Computer Science @ UCL
+- 🎓 MSc Computer Science @ UCL
-- ⏮️ **Previously**: BSc in Finance & Data Science @ NYU Stern | Data Analysis | AI Consulting
+- ⏮️ Previously: BSc in Finance & Data Science @ NYU Stern · Data Analyst · GenAI Consultant

+---

+### 🧪 Recent work

+- **[Thesis](https://github.com/malikbou/on-premise-slm)** — On-Premise Orchestration of small language models, benchmarking RAG quality, throughput, latency and cost
+- **Minimis** — Local AI education platform built for low-compute classrooms
+- **Khyron** — MVP job board for heavy industries, built with Framer
+- **Semaj** — Visual portfolio for an interior designer, built with Framer

+---

+### 📂 Repos you'll find here

+This is where I publish experiments, open-source prototypes, and tooling from past work.
+Most real-world builds (client or thesis-related) remain private, but I’ll occasionally clean up and share public versions.

 ---